nickbrandt/GitLab/doc/ci/cloud_deployment/index.md

 ## AWS

-GitLab provides Docker images to simplify working with AWS, and a template to make it easier to [deploy to AWS](#deploy-your-application-to-the-aws-elastic-container-service-ecs).
+GitLab provides Docker images that you can use to [run AWS commands from GitLab CI/CD](#run-aws-commands-from-gitlab-cicd), and a template to make it easier to [deploy to AWS](#deploy-your-application-to-the-aws-elastic-container-service-ecs).

 ### Run AWS commands from GitLab CI/CD